mhrons/mhrons.github.io/docs/pv_smooth.md

   <figcaption>Table 3</figcaption>
 </figure>

-With "better GI prediction accuracy", the SPLPF smoothing required 21% - 22% of the BESS energy capacity (Δ GX) used by the LPF method during the selected days, or 24% - 41% of the capacity used by the PLPF method.
-SPLPF eventually required 1.0 - 1.2 times the energy capacity used by the IPLPF method.
+With "better GI prediction accuracy", the SPLPF smoothing required 21% - 22% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 24% - 41% of the capacity used by the PLPF method.
+SPLPF eventually required 1.0 - 1.2 times the ESS capacity used by the IPLPF method.
 The SPLPF smoothing put 58% - 73% of the energy flow through the accumulator relative to the LPF method, or 75% - 83% of the energy throughput by the PLPF method.
-SPLPF eventually put 1.0 - 1.1 times more energy through BESS than the IPLPF method.
+SPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.

-With "worse GI prediction accuracy", the SPLPF smoothing required 24% - 33% of the BESS energy capacity (Δ GX) used by the LPF method during the selected days, or 19% - 28% of the capacity used by the PLPF method.
-SPLPF eventually required 1.2 - 1.8 times the energy capacity used by the IPLPF method.
+With "worse GI prediction accuracy", the SPLPF smoothing required 24% - 33% of the ESS energy capacity (ΔGX) used by the LPF method during the selected days, or 19% - 28% of the capacity used by the PLPF method.
+SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by the IPLPF method.
 The SPLPF method put 59% - 77% of the daily energy flow through the accumulator relative to the LPF method, or 63% - 69% of the energy throughput by the PLPF method.
-SPLPF eventually put 1.0 - 1.1 times more  energy through BESS than the IPLPF method.
+SPLPF eventually put 1.0 - 1.1 times more  energy through ESS than the IPLPF method.

-Although we haven't analyzed the whole year (simulation of GIf is computationally intensive), the analysis of 4 smoothing methods based on 2 days with high solar intermittency, different solar exposures and various prediction error gave us a real assumption that SPLPF performs much better than PLPF, and that ***SPLPF performs close to the ideal smoothing IPLPF with the appropriate filter order and provided that the prediction error is not too high.*** These empiric results have been also theoretically justified.
+Although we haven't analyzed the whole year (simulation of GIf is computationally intensive), the analysis of 4 smoothing methods based on 2 days with high solar intermittency, different solar exposures and various prediction error gave the real assumption that SPLPF performs much better than PLPF, and that ***SPLPF performs close to the ideal smoothing IPLPF with the optimal filter order and provided that the prediction error is relatively low.*** These empiric results have been also theoretically justified.

 ## Graphical display of smoothing
 Plotted are the measured time-courses of 2 days, both exhibiting the strong solar intermittency.
-For illustration, various time courses have been plotted to express the smoothing quality by various criteria:
+For illustration, various time courses have been plotted to display the smoothing quality by various criteria:

 - Measured GI(t), synchronized with predicted GIf (1 hour zoomed from the daily time course)
-- Measured GI(t) and its smooth equivalent by the prediction accuracy and smoothing method, applying optimal LPF order
+- Measured GI(t) and its smooth counterpart by the prediction accuracy and smoothing method, applying the optimal LPF order
-- Accumulated GX(t) by the prediction accuracy and smoothing method, applying optimal LPF order
+- Accumulated GX(t) by the prediction accuracy and smoothing method, applying the optimal LPF order
 - Smoothed GI(t) by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods
 - Accumulated GX by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods